Find Your Future

 Before you search through resources, take a moment to consider what information you are seeking most.
-Career resources vary widely in scope, format, and topics, and you will gain the most from them when you use them intentionally.
-If you are not yet sure what is important to you in your career decision, review our tips about Self-Assessment to continue reflecting.
+Career resources vary widely in scope, format, and topics; you will gain the most from them when you use them intentionally.
+If you are unsure what is important to you in your career decision, review our tips about Self-Assessment to continue reflecting.

-While career resources can feel overwhelming at first, they are often necessary to help you review a lot of options in a relatively quick amount of time and start narrowing down options.
+While career resources can feel overwhelming at first, they are often necessary to help you review many options quickly and start narrowing down options.

-The following resources each provide a robust starting point for gathering information about career options that may match your interests, personality, strengths, and values.
+The following resources provide a strong starting point for gathering information about career options that may match your interests, personality, strengths, and values.
 Use them strategically based on what you are looking to find.

 Need a starter list of careers related to a major?
-Utilize this resource to browse and explore common career options, employers, and strategies
+Utilize this resource to browse and explore standard career options, employers, and strategies.